What is HCAI or Health Care for Auto Insurance?

 Form 1 or Assessment Of Attendant Care Needs

 Form 1 is a mandatory form used to report the need for attendant care as the result of an automobile accident.
 It identifies the need for routine personal care, basic supervisory functions, and complex health/care and hygiene functions.
 Form 1 must be completed by an Occupational Therapist or Registered Nurse who assesses the needs of the applicant.
 Facilities that are enrolled with HCAI will be able to submit Form 1 to insurers electronically through HCAI using either a Case Management System (CMS) that is integrated with HCAI or the HCAI web channel.
 Use Skedulex Case Management System to create and submit your Form 1 and save time.

 The OCF-21B is used to bill automobile Insurers for the medical and rehabilitation goods and services, assessments and examinations submitted under the OCF-18 Treatment Plan.

 The OCF-21C is used to bill automobile Insurers for the medical and rehabilitation goods and services, and examinations delivered in the Minor Injury Guideline (for accidents on or after Sept 1, 2010).

 HCAI billing is a complication process.
-Clinics should consider using an HCAI billing software, such as Skedulex Practice Management Software, to manage their clients and billings.
-Skedulex is fully integration with HCAI billing, tracks plan balances and allows therapists to post their billing charges to a plan, easily and efficiently.
+Clinics should consider using HCAI billing software, such as Skedulex Case Management Software, to manage their clients and billings.
+Skedulex is fully integrated with HCAI billing, tracks plan balances and allow therapists to post their billing charges to a plan, easily and efficiently.